-Pumping strength.
-The resultant measurement from an echocardiogram include the percentage of blood that is pumped out of the filled ventricle with each heartbeat (ejection fraction) and the volume of blood pumped by your heart in one minute (cardiac output).
+- Pumping strength: The resultant measurement from an echocardiogram includes the percentage of blood that is pumped out of the filled ventricle with each heartbeat (ejection fraction) and the volume of blood pumped by your heart in one minute (cardiac output).
 A heart that is not pumping enough blood to meet the needs of your body can lead to symptoms of heart failure.

 A doctor will suggest the test to patients in the following cases: